-The Laboratory Safety Policy establishes the minimum requirements to protect laboratory workers from potential exposures to hazardous materials and processes found in all laboratories at Stony Brook University.
-All laboratory work must be performed according to established safe work practices.
+The Laboratory Safety Policy establishes the minimum requirements to protect laboratory workers from potential exposures to hazardous materials and processes found in laboratories at Stony Brook University.
 The procedures listed in this policy are the minimum work practices that apply to all laboratory work at SBU.
-The Biosafety Manual, Chemical Hygiene Plan and Radiation Safety Manual provide additional information and requirements for working with hazardous materials.

 All laboratories must be registered with EH&S in the Lab Registration database.
 This information is used for emergency planning and other regulatory compliance.
 Principal Investigators can register, review and update their registration annually at the Lab Registration web page.

 To learn more about the hazards and controls found in laboratories, click on the following links:

 - Radiation Safety